microsoft/pxt-arcade/docs/skillmap/shark/shark1a.md

 ---

-Enemies will now pop up in front of your shark every couple of seconds.
+Enemies will now pop up and try to attack your shark every couple of seconds.

-Click **Finish** to head back out to the main map to find out what you can do next!
+Click **Finish** to head back out to the main map to find out how the enemies can create damage!